iamAbhinavPR/iamAbhinavPR/README.md

 - 👋 Hi, I’m Abhinav PR, a passionate about programming.
-- 👀 I’m currently learning python and studying in Grade 11.
+- 👀 I’m currently learning python.

 <!---
 iamAbhinavPR/iamAbhinavPR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.